GeoffClements/Vibe/README.md

 ability to use `--system=rodio` on the command line.
 Note that when this feature flag is used, Vibe will still default to `pulseaudio`.

+Even if the `rodio` feature is selected, Vibe will compile for both pulseaudio and rodio so will still have a dependency on `pulseaudo` and will default to pulseaudio unless the `--system` run-time option is used to select rodio.

+If you want to compile without having a dependency on pulseaudio then use the `--no-default-features` compilation option.
+In this case, the rodio feature flag must be selected, otherwise Vibe will not compile.

 ## Dependencies
-Vibe has zero run-time dependencies, all the stream demultiplexing and codec decoding is done natively thanks to [Symphonia][`symphonia`], a big "thank-you" to the Symphonia devs for their amazing work!
+Vibe has zero run-time dependencies, all the stream demultiplexing and decoding is done natively thanks to [Symphonia][`symphonia`], a big "thank-you" to the Symphonia devs for their amazing work!